Skip to content

 Zillow Home Loans Rates and Fees

-Unfortunately, Zillow Home Loans does not list their daily mortgage rates online, nor do they have a list of lender fees readily available.
+However, they do not have a list of lender fees readily available.

 As a result, it’s unclear how competitive they are compared to other banks, lenders, credit unions, mortgage brokers, and so on.

-While you won’t see rates on their website, you might see them if you compare rates on the Zillow Mortgage Marketplace, which also includes third-party lenders.
+Keep in mind that you might also see their rates/fees if you compare rates on the Zillow Mortgage Marketplace, which also includes third-party lenders.

 Either way, be sure to gather quotes from multiple lenders to ensure you don’t miss out on a better offer.